How To Deal With A Partner With Anger Issues

 Can Someone With Anger Issues Change?

-It’s not easy to accept that someone who claims to love you could treat you in such a disrespectful manner, but that’s what happens in many verbally abusive relationships.
-The abuser wears their partner down until they question their sanity and wonder if they’re “too sensitive”.
-Abusers know how to wear down their victims over time; it’s part of their arsenal.
+It’s difficult to accept that someone who claims to love you can treat you in such a disrespectful manner, but that’s what happens in many verbally abusive relationships.
+Abusers are skilled at gradually weakening their victims; it’s an integral part of their tactics.
 Important things to remember are:

 How Do You Love Someone With Anger Issues?

 You may be wondering how you can survive or love someone in a verbally abusive relationship.
 How do you stay with someone who keeps hurting you?
-Why would you want to stay if your partner keeps using words to hurt you?
+Why would you want to stay if your partner repeatedly uses hurtful words?

 Verbal abuse hurts and can seriously damage your self-esteem.

-It will not only rob you of peace, joy and happiness but will also affect your health negatively.
+It will not only rob you of peace, joy, and happiness, but it will also negatively affect your health.
 However, staying in an abusive relationship is often not a choice.

 If you’re in a physically abusive relationship, you can take clear steps (get out, get help).
-But with verbal abuse, you’re often stuck, which affects your self-esteem.
+However, verbal abuse often leaves you trapped, negatively impacting your self-esteem.

 If someone is harassing you at work or school, there are usually formal ways to stop it.
 You can go to the dean, human resources department, or police.
 But if someone is harassing you outside those contexts, it’s harder to know what to do.
 Often the best way is to detach from the situation.